andremano/GIS-4-Land-Administration/_build/html/_sources/cartographic_outputs.rst.txt

 * [2] In contrast, under ``Item properties`` you will find options that affect only the **currently selected object** (see point 4);

-* [3] Under three, you will find options to print and export your map once you are done with the layout;
+* [3] Here you will find options to print and export your map once you are done with the layout;

 * [4] This is the ``Select/Move item``.
 Use it to select elements of your map, like scale bars, legends, etc;

 * [5] The ``Add map`` tool allows you to adjust the extend of the map (see next point);

 * [6] With the ``Add map``, you draw a rectangle that will work as a container for your map.
-By default your map will the result of the combination of currently visible layers in QGIS;
+By default your map will be the result of comnining the currently visible layers in QGIS;

 * [7] The ``Add label`` tool.
 With it you can place a text box anywhere in your layout;